Skip to main content

 Streams vs Tables

 • KTable: A changelog stream (upsert).
-Represents the current state.
+Represents the current state for each key.
+New records with the same key replace older ones.

 Topology